Build and Simulate a Simple Circuit

 Therefore, you might find it more convenient to use a Series RLC Load block that allows you to specify directly the active and reactive powers absorbed by the shunt reactor.

-Copy the Series RLC Load block, which can be found in the Fundamental Blocks/Elements library.
+Add a Series RLC Load block from the Simscape > Electrical > Specialized Power Systems > Passives library.
 Name this block 110 Mvar.
 Set its parameters as follows:

 As no reactive capacitive power is specified, the capacitor disappears on the block icon when the dialog box is closed.
 Interconnect the new blocks as shown.

-You need a Voltage Measurement block to measure the voltage at node B1.
-This block is found in the Fundamental Blocks/Measurements library.
-Copy it and name it U1.
+Add a Voltage Measurement block from the Simscape > Electrical > Specialized Power Systems > Sensors and Measurements library.
+Name it U1.
 Connect its positive input to the node B1 and its negative input to a new Ground block.

-Copy a Gain block from the Simulink library and set its gain as above.
+Add a Gain block and set its gain as above.
 Connect its output to the Scope block and connect the output of the Voltage Measurement block to the Gain block.
 Duplicate this voltage measurement system at the node B2, as shown below.

-Add a Powergui block to your model.
+Add a powergui block from the Simscape > Electrical > Specialized Power Systems library.
 The purpose of this block is discussed in Using the Powergui Block to Simulate Simscape Electrical Specialized Power Systems Models.

 Open the Scope blocks and observe the voltages at nodes B1 and B2.